 Launched in 2014, the SAIS China Africa Research Initiative (SAIS-CARI) at the Johns Hopkins University School of Advanced International Studies was set up in 2014 "to promote evidence-based understanding of the relations between China and African countries through high quality data collection, field research, conferences, and collaboration".
-Its work on, inter alia, Chinese lending patterns to Africa (through the collection and analysis of data on Chinese loans to Africa since 2007 and the creation of a database on China-Africa lending) contributes to filling this gap.
+Its work on, inter alia, Chinese lending patterns to Africa (through the collection and analysis of data on Chinese loans to Africa since 2007 and the creation of a database on China-Africa lending) contributes to filling the gap in data on Chinese loans to Africa.
 Data include loans from the China Export-Import Bank, China Development Bank, Chinese commercial banks and Chinese contractors.